plahteenlahti/lahteenlahti.fi/content/weeklies/2017-7/index.md

 Amazing visualizations in this article about why millenials are facing the scariest financial future any generation before us.
 Trust us, this in definitely an article

 \[embed\]https://tympanus.net/codrops/2017/12/05/creative-svg-strokes-animation/\[/embed\]

----

-> Thanks to tuning into this week’s Perfektio Weekly!
-If you have any questions or suggestions how we could improve these shoot us a message :)

-> If you like what you’re seeing, don’t be afraid to give it a clap or two!

----